jabelk/CISCOU-1070-intro-ansible/README.md

 # Intro to Ansible for Network Engineers
+(30 minutes)

+When getting started with network automation, Ansible is a super useful tool to learn.
+It will provide a helpful platform and framework for connecting to network devices in a secure way to make configuration changes, read operational data and build reports.
+You can run Ansible locally on your laptop and connect to a ton of devices to save time in your next change window, even if it is just grabbing “show” commands to put into a file and view the differences between the state before and after your change.
+Ansible was originally designed for compute and cloud engineers, so this session is focused on how to learn it from a network engineer’s perspective, assuming no previous knowledge.

 These demos are using the [NSO DevNet Sandbox](https://devnetsandbox.cisco.com/RM/Diagram/Index/43244b33-7af5-4e6b-9b48-58cadf3d2d24?diagramType=Topology), not because we are using NSO, but it has a nice topology (IOS, NXOS, ASA, XR) and we can reserve it for a week at a time.